 Sacramento Construction Accident Attorneys

-Put 100+ Years of Combined Experience in your corner
+Put 100+ Years of Combined Experience in Your Corner

-What are the Common Causes of Construction Accidents?
+What Are the Common Causes of Construction Accidents?

-Common causes of construction accidents include:
+Common construction accidents include:

-- Vehicle and trucking accidents (dump trucks, forklifts, etc.,)
+- Vehicle or truck collisions (dump trucks, forklifts, etc.,)

-- Excavation and trench accidents
+- Excavation and trench mishaps

 - Inadequate safety precautions